 Hope you have found my simple explanation – without any techy words – to be useful and easily understandable!

 All the very best!

-If you have found this post interesting, you may want to look at Background reading to ‘A Messed up Fight or Flight Response?’.
+If you have found this post interesting, you may want to look at Background reading to ‘A Messed up Fight-Flight-Freeze Response?’.